"Grant me serenity to accept the people I cannot change, courage to change the one I can, and the wisdom to know it’s me." unknown

 If your files are subpoenaed by a court of law, I will notify you immediately and work to provide only a summary statement of your mental health status rather than your entire file, though I can't guarantee this.
 Sometimes I consult with a professional mentor regarding treatment, however, it's vague and identifying information is not disclosed.

 Dependent on the treatment, goals, and symptoms I might ask you, if willing, to sign a release(s) granting me permission to speak with frequented health care providers, such as a medical doctor, nurse practitioner, dietitian, diabetes specialist, coach, psychiatrist, a sponsor, basically anyone on your support team.
 Release authorizations expire one year from signing, or you can rescind the authorization anytime with written notice.
 You will receive advance notice if I contact a provider to coordinate care.

 What happens in my office stays in my office.
 It's like Vegas but without the gambling, gluttony, and endless buffets.

 How does therapy work and how many sessions will I need. . .

-For some of us, each day can seem like one big trigger to explode, implode, blame, or engage in numbing behaviors, such as addictions, (insert yours).
+For some of us, each day can seem like one big trigger to explode, implode, blame, engage in numbing behaviors, or self-rejecting thoughts and avoidance.
 In fact, these behaviors probably didn't happen over night and will take time and commitment to be free from them.

-You are unique in your circumstances, up-bringing, biology, strengths, motivation, and stage of change.
+You are unique in your circumstances, up-bringing, biology, strengths, skills, motivation, and stage of change.
 Therapy encompasses, unites, and considers ALL parts of you so the exact number of sessions is unknown because of our complexity.
-It's hard to give a blanket time-line, but after we meet I can give a loose forecast dependent on the whole of you, and your desired goals.
+It's hard to give an exact time-line

 I can't afford therapy . . .